What Does the Law Have to Say About Injuries Caused by Dogs?

 Got Bitten or Attacked by a Dog?

 In Florida, you could get compensated for the pain and suffering caused to you if you act quickly.
 Getting the advice and assistance of a personal injury attorney can prove to be priceless in such cases, as the statute of limitations expires four years after the initial attack.
-Our experienced Orlando personal injury lawyers here at Payer Law Group can guide you through the complex legal procedures and strengthen your case in court.
+Our experienced Orlando personal injury lawyers here at Payer Law can guide you through the complex legal procedures and strengthen your case in court.
 Please give us a call at 866-930-1238 to schedule a free consultation with us today.